Archive for October 24th, 2007

 “I have no interest in explaining, defending, reinterpreting, or adding to what is there.
 No one was trying to be audacious, honest to God.
 We did what we thought we had to do.
 No one was trying to blow people’s minds, or thinking, ‘Wow, this’ll (tick) them off.’
 People get the impression that you’re trying to (mess) with them and it’s not true.
 You’re trying to entertain them.”
 He added: “Anybody who wants to watch it, it’s all there.”

-And now he’s got a book to hawk, so he’s talking about it again — giving an interview where he acts so exasperated and disappointed at the viewing public.
+And now he’s got a book to hawk, so he’s talking about it again — where he acts so exasperated and disappointed at the viewing public.
 Click that link up there and read the whole AP article — it’s pretty maddening.
 I want to find things to quote that would best synthesize what irks me so much, but I want to quote the whole thing.

 Here’s a starter: